earthly/website/blog/_posts/2022-03-15-buf-protobuf.md

   RPC "List" on service "Activity_Log" changed response type from "api.v1.Activities" to "api.v1.ListResponse".
 ~~~

-I'm not too worried about those breaking changes because my service is not yet running anywhere, but from now on, I want to prevent the introduction of any break changes.
+I'm not too worried about those breaking changes because my service is not yet running anywhere, but from now on, I want to prevent the introduction of any breaking changes.
 To do that, I'm going to introduce `buf lint` and `buf breaking` into my CI process, but first, I need to tackle code generation.

 ## `buf generate`